Wicket: the French costume with a strong English accent

 Wicket, the tailor spirit

-You might believe that the brand is English, but it is an illusion: it is French.
-However, it must be said that she speaks in English.
-Like certain French singers who choose English to declaim their musical poetry, because they believe that it sounds better and that it is the way to speak to the greatest number of people.
+You might think that the brand is English, but that is an illusion: it is French.
+However, it must be said that it expresses itself in English.
+Like some French singers who choose English to declaim their musical poetry, because they believe that it sounds better and that it is the way to speak to the greatest number.

 Not stupid.

-And this has been the case for many years.
-2003 is the year of birth of Wicket, which places it among the old brands.
-She knew how to navigate a market in revolution, a market in crisis and hold on.
-And even do better than that, in fact.
-The impetus and direction were given by Hugues de Peyrelongue.
+And it has been the case for many years.
+2003 is the year Wicket was born, which places it among the old brands.
+It has managed to slip into a market in revolution, a market in crisis and hold its ground.
+And even do better than that, to be honest.
+The impetus and the direction were given by Hugues de Peyrelongue.

-Let's say it straight away: Wicket has bet on the classic .
-And “classic” isn’t a bad word.
+Let's say it right away: Wicket has bet on the classic .
+And "classic" is not a bad word.
 It's even the surest way to achieve elegance in my opinion.
-And the silhouette defended by the brand has been classic from the start:
+And the silhouette defended by the brand has been classic since its beginnings:

-• It's a two or three button suit
+• It is a two or three button suit.

 • Whose cut is not too fitted